tejaSomanchi/pushNotifications/README.md

  messageBody | Optional | Message line when Notification is expanded image | Optional | Image in url which | Optional | Value - `P`/`B`/`L`/`D`
- url | Required if 'which' is entered | url for 'which' type
+ link | Required if 'which' is entered | url for 'which' type